 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2015-2020.

-Normally, you will require a minimum of 4 GCSEs at grade 3 (grade D) or above, which must include English language and maths (or functional skills equivalence).
+- Ideally, you will require a minimum of 4 GCSEs at grade 3 (grade D) or above, which must include English language and maths (or functional skills equivalence).

 You will need to buy a uniform to wear during your placement.
 If you have any concerns with the cost of the uniform please discuss this with us before joining the course as we may be able to help meet some of the expense.